zymtech/pybenchmark/README.md

 # pybenchmark
-A Replacement of ApacheBenchmark Written in Python
+A Replacement of ApacheBenchmark Written in Python.Used for load-testing and benchmarking your HTTP server.

 #Usage
 Just run the main.py with options and url.